 HudsonAlpha Institute for Biotechnology provides accessibility service for job seekers who require an accommodation in the job application process.
 This may include individuals needing assistance due to hearing, vision, mobility, or cognitive impairments, for example.
 If you are a job seeker with a disability, or are assisting someone with a disability, and require accessibility assistance or an accommodation to apply for one of our jobs, please submit a request by telephone at (256) 327-0400 or contact firstname.lastname@example.org.

 - Open online on January 15, 2018

 - Close on February 15, 2018 at 11 pm CST

 - Applications will not be available after this date, and no late applications will be reviewed or considered.

-- All applicants will be notified of status via email or phone by the end of March 2018.
+- All applicants will be notified of status via email or phone by March 19, 2018.

 Summer 2018 BioTrain Internships: